10 customer engagement strategies to nurture fruitful relationships with your customers

 How do such integrations work?
 Let’s consider the Dashly example:

-- A user DMs you on Instagram, mentions your account in their story, or reacts to yours.
+1. A customer DMs you on Instagram, mentions your account in their story, or reacts to yours.

-- The user gets your reply in their DM on Instagram.
+4. The customer gets your reply in their DM on Instagram.

 There’s a second strategy: offer a few channels of communication yourself.